 YASAIw - A Monte Carlo simulation add-in for Microsoft Excel.
 This add-in is a free open-source framework for Monte Carlo simulation in Excel.
 YASAIw is a modification of the original YASAI add-in that was developed by Rutgers University.
 The modified version (YASAIw) adds several new features including more distributions, correlated random variables, sensitivity analysis, and the ability to run user-defined macros during simulation.
 Also available is an example using YASAIw with QUAL2Kw.

 Foodweb - A generalized modeling framework for bioaccumulation of hydrophobic organic chemicals in aquatic food webs.
-This Excel/VBA program is a generalized modeling framework based on the model theory of Arnot and Gobas (2004).
-The present version builds on the model application that was developed by Condon (2007) for the Strait of Georgia, British Columbia.
+This Excel/VBA program is a generalized modeling framework based on the model theory of Arnot and Gobas (2004) (PDF).
+The present version builds on the model application that was developed by Condon (2007) (PDF) for the Strait of Georgia, British Columbia.

 SolRad - A solar position and solar radiation calculator for Excel/VBA.